zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Claire begins our dialogue by asking Ray, “What are  you doing with all those law books?
 I thought you retired 20 years ago.”
 “To ret ire” means to leave your job, usually when you are older – say, 65 years or more.
 Ray says, “I’m preparing for my mental competency hearing.”
 “Mental” (mental) re fers to your mind, to your ability to use your brain.
 “Competency” (competency ) refers to the ability to do something.
 A “hearing” (hearing) is an opportunity,  often in front of a judge in a courtroom, to make your case – to give the judge in formation so that the judge can make a decision.

-Put it all together and we have “mental competency hearing,” which is a legal hearing – a legal meeting, if you will – in front o f a judge, in which the judge is going to decide if a certain person has lost his ab ility to think rationally or clearly.
+Put it all together and we have “mental competency hearing,” which is a legal hearing – a legal meeting, if you will – in front of a judge, in which the judge is going to decide if a certain person has lost his ab ility to think rationally or clearly.
 If someone is “not mentally competent,” then differ ent rules apply, different laws apply to that person.
 For example, if you are not m entally competent, you may not be able to control your own money or even your own medical decisions.
 Ray says he’s preparing for his mental competency heari ng.

 Claire is surprised at this.
 She says, “Mental comp etency hearing?
 But your mind is as sharp as it has ever been.”
 If you say someon e’s mind is “sharp” (sharp), or describe someone as “being sharp,” you mean the per son is able to think clearly and intelligently.
 The adjective can also mean to b e bright or intelligent or smart.
 Ray says, “That’s not what my children think.”
 In o ther words, Ray’s children think that he is no longer mentally competent, that  he cannot take care of himself.